ajongbloets/julesTk/README.rst

 Design structure
 ================

-MVC: Model-View-Controller, is a well-known and wide practiced design paradigm for designing Graphical User Interfaces (GUI's).
+MVC: Model-FrameView-Controller, is a well-known and wide practiced design paradigm for designing Graphical User Interfaces (GUI's).
 Using a MVC approach makes writing complex applications easier as software with this approach is more modular.

 Tkinter: The default GUI framework of python.
 Although not the most beautiful around it does not require (complex)